nicksimpkins/visionkernel_cli/README.md

 ### Converting data -- DONE

 Converting data is simple with our `convert` option.
 Easily convert a file such as .txt, .xml, .json, .csv or .xls into a different supported file type.
 The convert feature allows for the quick conversion of data into a more readable or preferred type.
-Synatax is `python visionkernel.py example.csv name_of_new_file.xlxs`.
+Synatax is `python main.py convert example.csv name_of_new_file.xlxs`.

 ### API implementation